A Raisin in the Sun: Plot

 Meanwhile, Beneatha's character and direction in life are influenced by two different men who are potentially love interests: her wealthy and educated boyfriend George Murchison, and Joseph Asagai.
 Neither man is actively involved in the Youngers' financial ups and downs.
 George represents the "fully assimilated black man" who denies his African heritage with a "smarter than thou" attitude, which Beneatha finds disgusting, while dismissively mocking Walter's situation.
-Joseph, a Yoruba student from Nigeria, patiently teaches Beneatha about her African heritage; he gives her thoughtfully useful gifts from Africa while pointing out she is unwittingly assimilating herself into white ways.
+Joseph, a Yoruba student from Nigeria, patiently teaches Beneatha about her African heritage; he gives her thoughtfully practical gifts from Africa while pointing out she is unwittingly assimilating herself into white ways.
 She straightens her hair, for example, which he characterizes as "mutilation".

 When Beneatha becomes distraught at the loss of the money, she is scolded by Joseph for her materialism.
 She eventually accepts his point of view that things will get better with effort, along with agreeing to consider his proposal of marriage and invitation to move with him to Nigeria to practice medicine.

 Walter is oblivious to the stark contrast between George and Joseph: his pursuit of wealth can be attained only by liberating himself from Joseph's culture, to which he attributes his poverty, and by rising to George's level, wherein he sees his salvation.
 Walter redeems himself and black pride at the end by changing his mind and not accepting the buyout offer, stating that the family is proud of who they are and will try to be good neighbors.
 The play closes with the family leaving for their new home but uncertain future.

+The "Mrs. Johnson" scene

-The character Mrs. Johnson and a few scenes were cut from the Broadway performance and in reproductions because of time constraints.
-Mrs. Johnson is the Younger family's nosy and loud neighbor, at the beginning of the play.
+Because of time constraints and the logistics of having an additional character who only appears once, the character Mrs. Johnson and a few scenes were cut from the Broadway performance and in most subsequent productions.
+Mrs. Johnson is the Younger family's nosy and loud neighbor, referenced throughout the play who makes a brief appearance shortly after the Youngers buy the house in Clybourne Park.
 She cannot understand how the family can consider moving to a white neighborhood and cattily jokes that she will probably read in the newspaper in a month that they have been killed in a bombing.
 Her lines are employed as comic relief, but Hansberry also uses this scene to mock those who are too scared to stand up for their rights.
 In the introduction by Robert B. Nemiroff, he writes that the scene is included in print because it draws attention away from a seemingly happy ending to a more violent reality inspired by Hansberry's own experiences.